-The high voltage bipolar supplies, VCC and VEE are required and must be at least 2 V larger than the maximum input, $V{\rm IN}.$ For example, if using the bipolar 10 V range, the supplies should be ± 12 V minimum.
-Sufficient decoupling of these supplies is also required consisting of at least a 10 μF capacitor and 100 nF on each supply.
+The high voltage bipolar supplies, VCC and VEE, are required and must be at least 2 V larger than the maximum input, $V{\rm IN}$.
+For example, if using the bipolar 10 V range, the supplies should be ± 12 V minimum.
+Sufficient decoupling of these supplies is also required, consisting of at least a 10 μF capacitor and a 100 nF capacitor on each supply.
 For unipolar operation, the VEE supply can be grounded with some slight THD performance degradation.